Alexandre-Bray/Yanacocha-IT/README.md

   - Ensure these Python files are in the project directory.

 - **Data Not Found**:
-  - Verify that the experiment data directories exist and are accessible at the path specified in the `site` variable (`YANACOCHA/data`).
+  - Verify that the experiment data directories exist and are accessible at the path specified in the `site` variable (`DATA`).
   - Update the `site` path in the code if necessary.

 - **Python Path Issues**: